aggregat4/dendriform/JOURNAL.md

 While working on the opml export action I was sucked into a tooling and dependencies upgrade blitz.
 We are now up to date again, unused dependency p-queue is now gone, we depend on the proper npm hyperscript dependency and I futzed around with some Typescript webpack loader whatever bullshit.

 Finished OPML export implementation with file download.

+Started a new branch to implement adding `created` and `updated` timestamps to the nodes.
+Interesting to see what I have to change to make this change.

+In order to have ISO 8601 timestamps that include the actual local timezone I had to add moment js as a dependency and use its format function to generate that.
+May be a bit overkill if I use it just for that function.